edwinibague/Seguridad_Informatica/README.md

    <br />
    Each event type is logged on separate lines and the values ​​are delimited by commas.
 The field without a value is represented by a question mark.('?').

-   The proposed solution is to create a schema using a central table to store common fields such as timestamp and event type.
-With the data source, you create all tables with a foreign key that references the central table. <br />
+   The proposed solution is to create a schema using a hybrid model that has a central table to store common fields such as timestamp and event type.
+With the data source, All tables are created with a foreign key that references the central table. <br />
    The proposed model is shown in the following image, this is a model created in SQL Server: